networkoptix/nx_open/vms/server/nx_metadata_sdk/files/readme.md

 exception of certain files which may be licensed under the terms of other open-source licenses explicitly referenced in those files.

-See the license texts in `licenses` directory located in the root directory of this package.
+See the license texts in `licenses/` directory located in the root directory of this package.

 ---------------------------------------------------------------------------------------------------
 ## Introduction